sarahrosehassan/find-primes/README.md

 In mathematical terms: number % factor = 0

 # Finding The kth Prime Number
-The method kthPrime searches for the 1st - 30 000th prime number in less than one minute from the infinite sequence of prime numbers (My program goes up to 50 000).
+The method kthPrime searches for the 1st - 30 000th prime number in less than one minute from the infinite sequence of prime numbers (Primes.java goes up to 50 000).

 Implementing the "Sieve of Eratosthenes" swiftly finds all the prime numbers within the time constraint.